-TERM DEFINITION below market rates.
-Certificate of Deposit Placed by an Applicant or its Subsidiary in an FDIC-insured CDFI whereby such deposit is: (1) uninsured and committed for a term of at least three years; or (2) insured, committed for a term of at least three years, and provided at an interest rate that is Materially Below Market Rates, as determined in the relevant NOFA.
+TERM DEFINITION the CDFI Fund) below market rates.
+Certificate of Deposit Placed by an Applicant or its Subsidiary in an FDIC-insured CDFI whereby such deposit is: (1) uninsured and committed for a term of at least three years; or (2) insured, committed for a term of at least three years, and provided at an interest rate that is Materially Below Market Rates, as determined in the relevant FY 2021 BEA Program NOFA.
 Deposits at FDIC-insured institutions are insured up to at least \$250,000 per depositor.
 Determination of insured or uninsured is determined at the time of issuance and will be counted for the entire three years.
 Commercial Loans and Investments This sub-category consists of Affordable Housing Development Loans, Small Business Loans and related Project Investments; and Commercial Real Estate and related Project Investments Commercial Real Estate Loans and related Project Investments An origination of a loan (other than an Affordable Housing Development Loan or Affordable Housing Loan) that is secured by real estate and used to finance the acquisition or rehabilitation of a building in a Distressed Community, or the acquisition, construction and or development of property in a Distressed Community, used for commercial purposes.
-Community Development Financial Institution (CDFI) An entity that has been certified as a CDFI under § 1805.201 of Community Development Financial Institutions Program regulations by the date specified in the applicable NOFA.
+Community Development Financial Institution (CDFI) An entity that has been certified as a CDFI under § 1805.201 of Community Development Financial Institutions Program regulations by the date specified in the applicable FY 2021 BEA Program NOFA.
 Community Facilities Loan A new origination of a loan used to finance the acquisition, development or renovation of facilities where health care, child care, educational, social services, or religious services are provided.
 Reported under Commercial Real Estate Loans.
-The following forms of assistance provided by officers, employees, or agents (contractual or otherwise) of the Applicant: Community Services (1) provision of Technical Assistance and financial education to Eligible Residents on managing their personal finances; (2) provision of Technical Assistance and consulting services to newly formed small businesses located in the Distressed Community; (3) provision of Technical Assistance and financial education to, or servicing the loans of, homeowners who meet Low- or Moderate-Income requirements and that are Eligible Residents homeowners (4) other services provided to Eligible Residents who meet Low- and Moderate-Income requirements or enterprises that are Integrally Involved in a Distressed Community, as deemed appropriate by the CDFI Fund.
+The following forms of assistance provided by officers, employees, or agents (contractual or otherwise) of the Applicant: (1) provision of Tochnical Assistance and financial education to Eligible Community Services (1) provision of Technical Assistance and financial education to Eligible Residents on managing their personal finances; (2) provision of Technical Assistance and consulting services to newly formed small businesses located in the Distressed Community; (3) provision of Technical Assistance and financial education to, or servicing the loans of, homeowners who meet Low- or Moderate-Income requirements and that are Eligible Residents homeowners (4) other services provided to Eligible Residents who meet Low- and Moderate-Income requirements or enterprises that are Integrally Involved in a Distressed Community, as deemed appropriate by the CDFI Fund.